All Episodes

 She is a bad candidate.

-She's a bad candidate, and she's a bad candidate because she's not likable.
+And she's a bad candidate because she's not likable.

 She has a terrible delivery.

-She is a radical, trying to conceal her radicalism.
+She is a radical trying to conceal her radicalism.

 Exactly as I told Martha McCallum yesterday.